J-Wengler/NLP_Paper/manuscript.md

 of datasets.
 This means that the only external evaluation possible is to compare it to hand curation of datasets by other researchers.
 We did consider this option but rejected it due to the subjective nature of human curation and the time it would require of the participants.
 There are also other keyword extraction and word vector generation techniques.
 Our keyword extraction techniques were limited to those available in the PKR Python package to ensure consistency.
 Word vectors were limited to the those that were most commonly tested and available in other NLP related papers [@doi:10.1016/j.jbi.2018.09.008; @url:http://arxiv.org/abs/1806.02901].
-We considered testing a wide variety of techniques across all
+Further testing is warranted on less known models and techniques.

-This technique also ran into computational limitations.
-We initially started with 10 keywords, then increased to 20 and eventually 30.
-We saw an increase in percentage of related articles but also an increase in time taken for the analysis to be performed.
-10 keywords took approximately a week, with an increase to approximately 3 weeks for 30 keywords.
 All analysis were performed on a Dell PowerEdge R730xd server with two Intel Xeon E5-2640 v4 2.4GHz CPUs that each support 10 cores with two threads apiece with a total of 256gb of RAM.
-All analyses were run using the Multiprocessing package that allowed each combination of keyword extraction and word vector to each be run as a seperate task.
-The 10 keyword analysis took approximately {n} hours.
+All analyses were run using the Multiprocessing package that allowed each combination of keyword extraction and word vector to each be run as a separate task.
+This hardware was not capable of running the full analysis even using the multiprocessing package.
+We hypothesis this is due to the relatively long time it takes to generate a word vector.